AllenInstitute/MouseBrainHierarchy/README.md

 ## Inter-module and intra-module hierarchy
 To find hierarchies of different cortical modules or within each module, run ```run_CC_module.py```, ```run_TC_module.py```, and ```run_TCCT_module.py``` to obtain CC, CC+TC, and CC+TC+CT-based hierarchies.
 For inter/intra-module hierarchy, instead of searching for the optimal mapping based on the limited numbers of intra-module or inter-module connections every time, use the pre-generated mapping of each of 9 clusters to either FF or FB direction constructed from all CC and TC connections, available in ```clustermapping.xlsx```.
 In the paper, we show intra-module hierarchy for visual-medial module (module = 'VisualMedial') as well as inter-module hierarchy (module ='inter_predefined').

+## Figures and results
+The summerized results of pre-generated hierarchy scores and global hierarchy scores are available in the ```\Results``` folder.
+You can use ```FigureGenerator.py``` to produce summary figures based on the pre-generated results.

 ## Terms of Use
 https://alleninstitute.org/legal/terms-use/